vinhill/TTTStats/README.md

 The folder structure might be a little bit different, depending if you are hosting a local server or using a dedicated provider.
 However you should at least find ...\lua\autorun\server, so you can just put it there.

-The file sv_custom_print.lua generates the custom outputs and writes it in the following file: ...\steamapps\common\GarrysMod\garrysmod\data\console_print.txt.
-If the file does not exist, the script automatically builds it when it tries to open it for the first time.
+The file sv_custom_console_print.lua generates the custom outputs and writes it in the following file: ...\steamapps\common\GarrysMod\garrysmod\console.log.